Profitbase/Episode-Docs/articles/flow/actions/azure-blob-storage/read-blob-as-stream.md

 Once you have the blob contents, you must _load_ it using a compatible action in order to make use of the data.

-For example, a CSV file can be loaded using the [Open CSV file as DataReader](../csv/open-csv-file-as-datareader.md), [Read CSV file as DataTable](../csv/read-csv-file-as-datatable.md), or [Read rows from CSV file](../csv/read-rows-from-csv-file.md) actions.
+For example, a CSV file can be loaded using the [Open CSV file as DataReader](../csv/open-csv-file-as-datareader.md), [Read CSV file as DataTable](../csv/read-csv-file-as-datatable.md), or [For each row in CSV file](../csv/for-each-row.md) actions.
 Once loaded, you can start working with the data in the CSV file.

 > [!CAUTION]
 > Trying to load a Stream using an incompatible action will fail.